interlynk-io/sbomqs/README.md

 - [Syft](https://github.com/anchore/syft) / [Trivy](https://github.com/aquasecurity/trivy) are open source tools which can be used to generate SBOM from containers as well as repos.
 - Chainguard has created a repo called [bom-shelter](https://github.com/chainguard-dev/bom-shelter)

+### Scoring
+Each feature listed [below](#features) returns a score between 0 and 10.
+The higher the score the better.
+The scores from each feature are averaged to provide an aggregate score.

 ### Usage and examples
 ##### Using single file option